feludwig/pgsql-omt-schema/README.md

 differences.
 Changes requiring significant performance loss will probably not be considered.

+### Generalization

+The process of simplifying and removing geometric features when displaying them at low zooms: country polygons do not need to have multiple millions of points when displayed at z4 where they take up around 100 pixels.
+`imposm3` does generalization by itself and stores multiple copies of the data at different generalization levels, but `osm2pgsql` does not.
+Here I attemt to craft generalization algorithms by hand in sql.
+This is not a scaleable approach and a future approach would be to make use of osm2pgsql's generalization features (though they are still in development as of 2023).

+One advantage of doing generalization like this is that the database does not store multiple copies of geometries (a little disk space saved, but that's not worth too much).

 ### Performance

 This is a balance between tile serving speed and disk usage/efficiency.